foobarhl/sourcemod/README.md

 Hi.

 This is a repository of miscellaneous sourcemod stuff I've been tinkering with.

+**This repository contains miscellaneous code - from time to time code will be moved to a dedicated repository.
+Check https://github.com/foobarhl?tab=repositories if you can't find something**

 It's all in development and might be broken from time to time.
 If it is, please report an issue.